 Once they're sprouted, I toss them in a crock pot, with water about an inch over the top of the peas.
 You can of course cook them on a stovetop, but I find that more labor intensive.
 I love the crock pot method because I can toss everything in and not think about it again for several hours.
 I cook them on low for probably 6 hours, but crockpots are very forgiving and have a large window of "doneness".
 Whatever your method, cook until the chickpeas are tender.

 When they are cool, separate the chickpeas from their liquid, as much as possible.
 If you are using canned chickpeas, this is where you jump in.
 You can use a slotted spoon or pour them through a colander.
-I often add the cooking liquid to my chicken's food, rather than dumping it out.
-I've also recently started using bean cooking liquid as a soup base, or added to enrich other sauces.
+Rather than dumping it out, the cooking liquid can be used as a soup base, or added to enrich other sauces.

 Heat the oven to 350, while melting some coconut oil or butter on a couple of cookie sheets.
 I use about two teaspoons of coconut oil on each of my small sheet pans.
 Just use enough to thoroughly coat the pan, with some extra to coat the peas.
 Feel free to use your favorite cooking oil.
 The first time I made these I used bacon fat, and they turned out supremely delicious.

 Sprinkle the chickpeas with sea salt and pepper.
 I use about 1/4 t salt and several grinds of pepper per tray.
 With a spatula, stir the chickpeas up and level them on the tray so they're evenly distributed.
 Feel free to use any spices or herbs that strike your fancy.
 I got the idea for making these from this wonderful post by This Chick Cooks, but when I didn't have any of the required spices I improvised.
 They will be good no matter what you flavor them with!
-My family is happy with this simple version, but I'd like to try curried chickpeas, and sesame tamari as well.
+My family is happy with this simple version, but curried chickpeas sound delicious, and sesame tamari as well.